 For survivors of childhood sexual assault, the decision to come forward as an adult doesn’t come easy.
 Many survivors may feel triggered by discussions fueled by the #MeToo movement or stories involving church sexual abuse in the news, for example.
 If you’ve decided to come forward and pursue a civil lawsuit against an attacker for childhood sexual assault, an experienced attorney can help you navigate the complex legal system.

 One of the worst things to hear when considering civil justice for childhood sexual assault is that your time to file a lawsuit has expired.
 While current law allows some adult survivors to file civil lawsuits years after their abuse, some lawmakers in California believe these limits should be expanded further or eliminated completely.
-This post will define Assembly Bill 218 (AB-218) and what it could mean for childhood sexual assault survivors in California if passed.
+This post will define Assembly Bill 218 (AB-218) and what it means for childhood sexual assault survivors in California.

 Extending the Statute of Limitations for Childhood Sexual Assault

-Under current legislation in California, childhood sexual abuse survivors have eight years after the age of majority to file a civil lawsuit or within three years of the date of discovering that the psychological injury or illness occurring after the age of majority was caused by sexual abuse.
-In an effort to extend these statutes of limitations, in January 2019, California Assemblywoman Lorena Gonzalez introduced AB-218 which would amend sections of the Code of Civil Procedure and the Government Code relating to childhood sexual abuse.
+Under previous legislation in California, childhood sexual abuse survivors had eight years after the age of majority to file a civil lawsuit or within three years of the date of discovering that the psychological injury or illness occurring after the age of majority was caused by sexual abuse.
+In an effort to extend these statutes of limitations, in January 2019, California Assemblywoman Lorena Gonzalez introduced AB-218 which amends sections of the Code of Civil Procedure and the Government Code relating to childhood sexual abuse.

-If passed, AB-218 would expand the definition of childhood sexual abuse to instead be referred to as “childhood sexual assault.”
-The bill would increase the time limit for pursuing litigation to obtain a recovery of damages suffered as a result of childhood sexual assault to 22 years from the date the plaintiff attains the age of majority.
-It would also extend the rule of delayed discovery to within five years of the date the plaintiff discovers or reasonably should have discovered that the psychological injury or illness occurring after the age of majority was caused by sexual assault.
+AB-218 expands the definition of childhood sexual abuse to be referred to as “childhood sexual assault.”
+The bill also increases the time limit for pursuing litigation to obtain a recovery of damages suffered as a result of childhood sexual assault to 22 years from the date the plaintiff attains the age of majority.
+It also extends the rule of delayed discovery to within five years of the date the plaintiff discovers or reasonably should have discovered that the psychological injury or illness occurring after the age of majority was caused by sexual assault.

-Upon enactment, the bill would also allow for a window of three years for the revival of past claims that might have expired due to the statute of limitations.
-Also, in cases where a child becomes a victim of sexual assault as the result of an effort to cover up past assaults, AB-218 would allow a court to award recovery of treble damages against the defendant who engaged in the cover-up.
+The bill will also allow for a window of three years for the revival of past claims that might have expired due to the statute of limitations.
+Also, in cases where a child becomes a victim of sexual assault as the result of an effort to cover up past assaults, AB-218 allows a court to award recovery of treble damages against the defendant who engaged in the cover-up.

 Due to expiring statutes of limitations, a number of childhood sexual abuse survivors have been unable to pursue compensation for injuries suffered as a result of their abuse.
 It can take decades for survivors of childhood sexual abuse to come to terms with what happened to them and to come forward.
 And, according to Assemblywoman Gonzalez, time shouldn’t prevent survivors from obtaining civil justice and compensation for their injuries.